beginning of content

 What is the pituitary gland?

-The pituitary is a small, pea-sized gland.
-It is found at the base of your brain, in line with the top of your nose.
+The pituitary is a small, bean-sized gland.
+It is located at the base of your brain, in line with the top of your nose.
+It is part of your endocrine (hormone) system.

 Your pituitary acts as your body's 'master gland'.
 It tells other glands in your body what to do.

 Your pituitary gland is controlled by your hypothalamus.
-The hypothalamus is found in your brain, above the pituitary gland.
-It tells your pituitary gland to make pituitary hormones.
+The hypothalamus is located in your brain, above the pituitary gland.
+It sends signals to your pituitary gland, telling it when to release hormones.

-Sometimes your pituitary gland can make too much or too little of a hormone.
-This causes a ‘pituitary condition’.
+The pituitary gland can sometimes make too much or too little of a hormone.
+This may lead to a 'pituitary condition'.

-Pituitary conditions are often caused by growths in your pituitary gland.
-These cause hormone problems.
-These masses are usually not cancerous.
-They only cause problems when they change hormone levels or take up too much space.
+Pituitary conditions are often caused by growths in the gland.
+These growths are usually benign (not cancerous).
+They may lead to hormone problems when they take up too much space.

-Treatment for pituitary conditions depends on the cause and the hormones affected.
+Treatment depends on the cause and the hormones affected.

 Prolactinoma

-A prolactinoma is a benign mass (tumour) on your pituitary gland that makes prolactin.
-Prolactinomas cause hyperprolactinaemia (too much prolactin in the blood).
+A prolactinoma is a benign growth (non-cancerous tumour) on the pituitary gland that makes prolactin.
+This can lead to hyperprolactinaemia (too much prolactin in the blood).

 Hypopituitarism

-Hypopituitarism is when your pituitary gland doesn’t make enough of one or more of the pituitary hormones.
-This in turn affects hormones produced by other glands in your body.
+Hypopituitarism is when the pituitary gland doesn't make enough of one or more hormones.
+This affects the hormones made by other glands in the body.

 Growth hormone deficiency

-Growth hormone deficiency is when your pituitary gland does not make enough growth hormone.
-This might be due to:
+Growth hormone deficiency is when the pituitary gland doesn't make enough growth hormone.
+This might happen because of:

-It can delay children’s growth and lead to a child being shorter in height than expected.
+In children, this can delay growth and lead to a child being shorter in height than expected.

 Other pituitary conditions